fritzduchardt/k8s-hide-env/README.md

 ### Create the Webhook

-Please note that here you have to provide the K8s cluster root certificate to validate TLS connections.
-E.g. with Minikube, this can be done as follows:
+Please note that here you have to provide the root certificate your server certs were signed with to validate TLS connections.
+Since in this Howto, we let K8s do the signing with the Minikube root certificate, let's provide the Minikube root certificate to the web hook configuration:

 ```shell
 cat <<EOF | kubectl replace --force -f -